jakenvac/Goid/readme.md

 > *"No two Gophers are the same"* - Me

-That's why we need UUIDs to identify them all.
+That's why we need UUIDs to identify the special snowflakes.

 ### Notes
 This package is under heavy development and is currently for my own learning.
 If you have ended up here, please use this with caution as